 Receiving a Fulbright scholarship in 1988, Varo became affiliated with the University of California, Irvine, studying the relationship between architecture and sculpture.
 In 1990, he became the Artist in Residence for a public art project in the City of Brea, California.

-Varo lives and works in the USA, in California and Florida, spending summers working in Carrara, Italy.
+Varo lives and works in California, spending summers working in Carrara, Italy.

-[READ]: An essay about Varo, by world-renowned art historian Edward Lucie-Smith.
+An essay about Varo, by world-renowned art historian Edward Lucie-Smith: click here to read.